gkresic/gkresic.github.io/_posts/2022-10-16-simple-technologies-dont-scale.md

 I've seen many cycles in which the New Tech emerges, much simpler to use than the Old Tech.
 Demos are appealing, conferences overflowed with talks about it.
 Gradually, new programmers adopt New Tech and start building complex projects around it.
-However, as their projects grow in size, certain problems start to emerge, problems nobody envisioned during New Tech's demo days.
+However, as their projects grow in size, certain problems start to emerge, problems new programmers simply didn't envision during New Tech's demo days.
 One after another, new features are added to New Tech, everyone happily adopts them (since they are now aware why they need them) and for some time everyone is happy.
 However, since the arrow of time goes irreversibly forward, even newer programmers start joining the team and they start perceiving this New Tech as "bloated".
 Soon, the Even Newer Tech emerges, much simpler to use than the New Tech.
 Demos are appealing, conferences overflowed with talks and a new cycle begins.

-I've seen these cycles multiple times:
+So far I've seen these cycles multiple times, but let me give you just a few popular examples:

 * Java started its life as a simplified C++.
 Over time, JDK grew in size from having 212 classes in version 1.0 to 4,124 classes in JDK 19.
 Add to that **order of magnitude** more classes from Java's ecosystem